plblum/jivs/docs/Jivs_API.md

     expect(startDateResult.summaryMessage).toBe('the expected summary message');
 });
 ```
-The result of `ValidationManager.validate()` is a [ValidationState object](http://jivs.peterblum.com/typedoc/interfaces/Validation_Types.ValidationState.html) which looks like this:
+The result of `ValueHostsManager.validate()` is a [ValidationState object](http://jivs.peterblum.com/typedoc/interfaces/Validation_Types.ValidationState.html) which looks like this:
 ```ts
 interface ValidationState {
     isValid: boolean;